Tommy Hanson: Pitching style

 Hanson threw three main pitches: a four-seam fastball at 89–92 mph, a slider at 78–82 mph, and a curveball at 71–73 mph.
 He occasionally threw a two-seam fastball and changeup, mainly to left-handed hitters.
 His slider was his most common 2-strike pitch to right-handers, and was responsible for a plurality of his strikeouts.
 His curve had the highest whiff rate, at 38% over his career.

 Personal life and death

 Hanson married his wife, Martha, in November 2013.

 On November 8, 2015, Hanson was found unresponsive at the home of an acquaintance near Newnan, Georgia.
 He was taken to Piedmont Hospital in Atlanta, where he was reported to be comatose and in a state of "catastrophic organ failure".
 He died the following day, aged 29.
-An autopsy report concluded that Hanson died from "delayed complications of cocaine and alcohol toxicity", and his death was ruled an accident.
+An autopsy report concluded that Hanson died from "delayed complications of cocaine and alcohol toxicity", and his death was ruled as an accident.